nicklasos/BotNext/README.md

 #Bot

 ###Usage
-Create .env file in root folder (you can use example.env as example)
+Create .env file in root folder (you can use example.env as an example)

 ```php
 use Bot\{